ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 other is the **syntax tree** being built for the caller.
 Following one reduction through both structures gave the rest of the investigation a path.

-The stack produced the clearest result.
-In the seven-language performance corpus, **98.898% of released graph nodes had one predecessor**.
-Keeping that common history linear until GLR behavior was actually needed improved the geometric mean by **9.01%**.
-Syntax storage was less obedient: compact arena-backed references survived the experiments, but no isolated “arena speedup” did.
+The stack produced the clearest discovery of the project: a generalized graph structure that spends almost its entire life as a straight line.
+Syntax storage was less obedient.
+The tidy instruction “use an arena” unraveled into several separate design decisions, and most of their first drafts failed.

-At the combined parser checkpoint, Rust was roughly **30% faster than C**—yet ast-grep became slower than its C-backed build.
-This post follows the parser-side investigation: why a graph was built for a line, why delaying it worked, and why “use an arena” became several separate decisions.
-The final post takes the apparent parser victory into the application-level failure that overturned it.
+This post follows the parser-side investigation: why a graph was built for a line, why delaying it worked, and what the failed experiments taught that the successful ones could not.
+As [the overview](tree-sitter-rust-rewrite.md) previewed, the parser victory at the end of this post does not survive contact with the application; the final post follows that reversal.

 ## One reduction connects the stack graph to the syntax tree

-The previous post explained LR and GLR in detail.
-The compact recap is that LR selects shift, reduce, or accept from `(parse state, lookahead)` and advances one stack; GLR preserves multiple valid actions as stack versions that share a graph-structured stack.
+[The previous post explained LR and GLR in detail](tree-sitter-rust-migration.md#appendix-how-lr-and-glr-work).
+The compact recap: an LR parser selects shift, reduce, or accept from `(parse state, lookahead)` and advances one stack. **GLR**—Generalized LR—exists because real grammars sometimes leave several actions valid at once;

-An ordinary LR parser has one current stack.
-Tree-sitter's GLR parser can have several current possibilities, called **versions**.
+instead of guessing, the parser carries every candidate parse forward until more input settles the question, and all of those candidates share one graph-structured stack.

+Tree-sitter calls each of those candidates a **version**.
 Each version has a `StackHead`, but copying a version does not copy its complete history.
 The heads point into a shared graph of `StackNode`s instead.